-7 weeks pregnant, your embryo is starting to look just a little bit human, with tiny arm and leg buds, eyes and a hole for the mouth.
-The tail is still there, though, as you can see in the photo to the left.
+When you are 7 weeks pregnant, your embryo is starting to get the features that will soon make him or her look a bit human, with tiny arm and leg buds, small thickenings for the eyes, and dimples for the ears.
+The tail is still there, though, but is slowly getting smaller.

 You can also watch several fetal development videos here.

 How Big is My Baby at 7 Weeks?

 Your baby is still tiny!
 Once you hit 7 weeks, your baby is now the size of a blueberry or a coffee bean, ranging in length from 1/3-3/4 of an inch long (0.6-2.0 cm).

 Even if your baby is growing quickly, his or her weight is too small to be accurately measured at all!